 - A Kevlar® web loop on the back pad allows for a “metal-less” connection when used with a Kevlar shock-absorbing lanyard with a choke-off loop

 - Leather insulators under all metal hardware offer additional protection for the worker

 - All Miller Revolution Arc-Rated Harnesses have bright red binding on every pad, making them easily identifiable as an arc-rated product

 3).
 Job Hazard Analysis, JHA

 Horizon Solutions is available to help you create JHA programs and documentation.
 This is a professional service we offer.
-Our team will work closely with you, we will undertake root cause analysis, and we will look at your data if available to deliver a JHA that will keep your team safe.
-Lear more about those services here.
+Our team will work closely with you, we will undertake root cause analysis, and we will look at your data, if available, to deliver a JHA that will keep your team safe.

 A JHA (fall protection plan) is required whenever a worker is working at height.
 Government regulations require written plans be available to all workers.
 The plan must be available at the work site before work where there is a potential for a fall.
 Workers affected by the fall protection plan must be trained in all its elements including the rescue plan and the plan must be made available to them.

 Training is an immense topic, and it’s very relevant right now.
 Each year, OSHA announces a “Top 10” violations list.
 For the 2017 list, when we get to number 9, we see a NEW violation that was NOT on the 2016 list: Fall Protection Training Requirements.
 OSHA Standard 1926.503.
 The addition of fall protection training requirements to the OSHA top 10 list is concerning and needs to be addressed with the same urgency as other frequent repeat offenders.